wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.11.2 =
+* Using nonce to not show data when someone call the ajax script outside the plugin.
+* Silence is gold.

 = 0.11.1 =
 * Now you can define if the plugin will send a mail (always, never, or use general configuration) to inform there is a new comment.